gwpy/gwpy/docs/external/lalsuite.rst

 https://lscsoft.docs.ligo.org/lalsuite/lalframe/

-GWpy utilises the Python bindings for LALFrame on Unix platforms (Linux and macOS) to provide GWF input/output capabilities.
+PDpy utilises the Python bindings for LALFrame on Unix platforms (Linux and macOS) to provide GWF input/output capabilities.

 This optional dependency can be installed using `Conda <https://conda.io>`__